On Loops in critical high-dimensional percolation

-\begin {abstract} We discuss results about critical Bernoulli percolation in high dimensions of the following type: The collection of clusters that do contain large (self-avoiding) loops in a large box is tight.
-The collection of these large loops has scaling limits that one will be able to relate to Brownian loop-soups (each of these atypical loop-containing clusters does in some sense only contain one large self-avoiding loop in the sense that any two such loops will be very close).
-This feature contrasts with the known proliferation of ``typical'' percolation clusters (i.e., among the many large clusters in a given box, only a handful will contain a loop of size comparable to the box). \end {abstract}
+\begin {abstract} We show the following results about critical Bernoulli percolation in high dimensions: In the box of side-length $N$, there exist self-avoiding open loops of diameter comparable to $N$, and the collection of these self-avoiding loops has a non-trivial scaling limit (if viewed in the Hausdorff topology) as $N$ tends to infinity.
+This feature contrasts with the proliferation of ``typical'' percolation clusters pointed out by Michael Aizenman almost three decades ago.
+In other words, we show that among the many large clusters in a given box, only a handful will contain a self-avoiding loop of diameter greater than a fixed fraction of the side-length of the box. \end {abstract}